ucr-riple/NullAwayAnnotator/runner/README.md

 3. `INITIALIZER`: Fully qualified name of the `Initializer` annotation to inject on detected initializer methods.
 4. `NONNULL`: Fully qualified name of the `Nonnull` annotation.
 5. `NULLABLE`: Fully qualified name of the `Nullable` annotation.
-6. `FORMAT`: If set to `true` the formate of the code will be preserved at the end of execution.
+6. `FORMAT`: If set to `true` the format of the code will be preserved at the end of execution.
 7. `OUTPUT_DIR`: Directory where the serialized output of NullAway should be written.
 8. `NULLAWAY_CONFIG_PATH`: `path_to_config.xml` given to project in time of preparing the project (previous section).
 9. `CSS_CONFIG_PATH`: `path_to_css.xml` given to project in time of preparing the process (previous section).